BY PASTOR T. O. BANSO

 Someone asked me recently, “What does it mean to love God?”
 His question was borne out of a sincere desire to know how really to love God.
 I’m convinced that not all Christians today who talk and sing about loving God really understand what it means.

 In John 21, Jesus, after His resurrection, asked Peter a question similar to the one I am examining in this message.
 Jesus asked Peter if he loved Him more than the other disciples.
 Peter answered in the affirmative three times.
-The question was necessary because Peter was to be the leader of the disciples.
+Probably the question was necessary because Peter was to be the leader of the disciples and he had denied him twice before his crucifixion.
 If he must take over from Jesus to lead the other disciples, he must love Jesus and His causes more than those he was to lead.

 What does it mean to love God?

 Again, from Jesus’ answer, we not only see that loving God must be with the totality of our being, but we also see that Jesus reduced the Ten Commandments of the Old Testament to just two – loving God and loving one’s neighbour as oneself.
 What that simply tells us is that whereas the emphasis in the Old Testament was the law, the emphasis in the New Testament is love – love for God and love for one’s neighbor as oneself.
-Paul, amplifying what Jesus said also states: “If you love your neighbor, you will fulfill all the requirements of God’s law.
-For the commandments against adultery and murder and stealing and coveting — and any other commandment — are all summed up in this one commandment: ‘Love your neighbor as yourself’” (Romans 13:8-9 New Living Translation).).
-Paul also says in Galatians 5:14 “For the whole law can be summed up in this one command: ‘Love your neighbor as yourself’” (New Living Translation).).
+Paul, amplifying what Jesus said also states: “Let no debt remain outstanding, except the continuing debt to love one another, for he who loves his fellowman has fulfilled the law.
+The commandments, ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not covet,’ and whatever other commandment there may be, are summed up in this one rule: ‘Love your neighbor as yourself’” (Romans 13:8-9 New International Version).
+Paul also says in Galatians 5:14 “The entire law is summed up in a single command: ‘Love your neighbor as yourself’” (New International Version).

 What Jesus was saying was that love for God encompasses love for one’s neighbor.
 Claiming to love God and even singing about it while hating one’s neighbor is sheer hypocrisy.
 Your love for God is seen in your love for your neighbor.
 Love for God and love for one’s neighbor are inseparable.
 Hear how Jesus explained this: “If someone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
 And this commandment we have from Him: that he who loves God must love his brother also” (1 John 4:20-21 New King James Version).
 From this Scripture, how many people can truly say they love God?
 Aren’t many people lying about loving God when they don’t love their neighbours as themselves?